[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ 5 ] [ 6 ] [ 7 ] [ 8 ] [ 9 ] [ 10 ] [ 11 ] [ 12 ] [ 13 ] [ 14 ] [ 15 ] [ 16 ] [ next ]

 List the installation status of packages containing the string (or regular expression) "foo*": dpkg --list 'foo*'.

-APT is the Advanced Package Tool and provides the
+APT is the Advanced Package Tool is the advanced interface to the

 dpkg directly after downloading the .deb archives from the configured sources.